SaiSindhuja197/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

    > **Note:** If this option is grayed out, you may already have a data destination set.
 Check the data destination at the bottom of the Query settings pane on the right side of the Power Query editor.
 If a destination is already set, you can change it using the gear.

-2. In the **Connect to data destination** dialog box, edit the connection and sign in using your Power BI organizational account to set the identity that the dataflow uses to access the lakehouse.
+1. In the **Connect to data destination** dialog box, edit the connection and sign in using your Power BI organizational account to set the identity that the dataflow uses to access the lakehouse and select **Next**.

     ![Data destination configuration page.](./Images/lakehuse_31-1.png)

-3. Select **Next** and in the list of available workspaces, find your workspace and select the lakehouse you created in it at the start of this exercise.
-Then specify a new table named **orders**:
+1. In the list of available workspaces, find your workspace and select the lakehouse you created in it at the start of this exercise.
+Then specify a new table named **orders** and click on **Next**:

     ![Data destination configuration page.](./Images/data-destination-target1.png)

-   > **Note:** On the **Destination settings** page, notice how OrderDate and MonthNo are not selected in the Column mapping and there is an informational message: *Change to date/time*.
+1. On the **Destination settings** page, notice how OrderDate and MonthNo are not selected in the Column mapping and there is an informational message: *Change to date/time*.
+Click on **Save settings**.

     ![Data destination settings page.](./Images/destination-settings123.png)